April 29, 2025

 Join millions of others creating with Descript

-How to add captions & subtitles to Instagram Reels in 6 steps
+How to add captions & subtitles to Instagram reels in 2025

 What are Instagram Reels?